 Marine Litter Cleanup comprises two waste collection vessels of different sizes for use on inland waters or oceans, which in a few years will collect plastic waste from the waters, partly fully automatically and driven by modern wind and solar technologies.
 The plastic waste at sea is finally taken to the waste recycling ship SeeElefant where it is recycled or converted into sulphur-free heating oil.

-With its concept of “marine litter cleanup”, One Earth – One Ocean wants to call on people to actively combat the pressing humanitarian problem of marine littering.
+With the concept of “Marine Litter Cleanup”, One Earth – One Ocean wants to call on people to actively combat the urgent problem of marine littering.

-The first project in 2012 and the smallest unit of the “marine litter cleanup” was the SEEHAMSTER, a small catamaran with a length of four meters and two meters in width, an electric drive and a fold-down net construction which collects the plastic waste from inland waters.
+The first project in 2012 and the smallest unit of the “Maritime Garbage Collection” are SeeHamsters, small catamarans about four metres long and two metres wide and a fold-down net or fishing gear with which plastic garbage from inland waters is collected.

-In 2015 the third improved generation of the Seehamster ships came into operation.
-SEEHAMSTER for the cleaning of inland waters are already in use and prove that the concept of the “marine litter cleanup” works.
+In 2019, the fifth improved generation of SeeHamster ships will be put into operation in Cambodia.
+SeeHamsters for cleaning inland waterways are in use in both Germany and Asia and prove that the concept of “Marine Litter Cleanup” works.

-This is stored in the tanks of the ship.
+The plastic bales as well as the fuel are stored in the cargo holds and tanks of the ship.
 For the process of plastic oiling, about 20 to 30 percent of the fuel produced is consumed, the rest can be sold directly to ships or settlements on the route.
 The proceed helps to finance a part of the project.
 According to calculations by One Earth – One Ocean e.V., two employees can collect about 200 tonnes of plastic waste a day.

 PURE saturated with oil can be pressed out with the simplest means and reused many times.
 This causes much less waste than conventional binders.
 It also does not sink and pollute the sea bottom.